telerik/kendo-ui-core/docs/controls/hybrid/actionsheet/actionsheet.md

 ### ActionSheet Detection of Tablets

 If a tablet is detected, the ActionSheet widget is displayed in a PopOver.
-The sizing and the direction of the popover may be customized through the `popup` configuration option.
+The sizing and the direction of the PopOver may be customized through the `popup` configuration option.

 ### Open the ActionSheet

-The widget can be opened when any mobile navigational widget, such as ListView link item, button, and tabstrip among others, is tapped.
+The widget can be opened when any mobile navigational widget, such as ListView link item, button, and TabStrip among others, is tapped.
 To do so, set `data-rel="actionsheet"` attribute and a `href` attribute equal to the ActionSheet's element `id`, prefixed with `#`, like an anchor.

 The example below demonstrates how to open the ActionSheet using the mobile Button.